Talluza: Geography

 Situated on the northern part of Mount Ebal along the slope of a plateau, Talluza has an average elevation of 545 m above sea level.
 Its ancient village center is small and surrounded by relatively newer building structures.
 There are 50 cisterns in the village and the nearest source of water is 2.5 km away from the village at Ein al-Beida.
 Talluza is located off the road connecting Nablus with Asira ash-Shamaliya, and nearby localities the latter to the southwest, Yasid to the northwest, Far'a Camp to the northeast and Ein al-Beida to the southeast.

 Demographics

 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS), its population was 2,002.
 Refugees accounted for at least 13.8% of the inhabitants.
 In the 2007 census, the population increased to 2,375 living in 429 households.
 The average household had between 5 and 6 members.
 The gender distribution was 50.8% male and 49.2% female.

-The main families of the village are al-Hashaykeh (which includes al-Fares, al-Awaysah, al-Balateyyeh, al-Badawi, al-Abu Shehadeh), al-Darawsheh, al-Shanableh, as-Salahat, al-Janajreh and al-Barahmeh.
+The main families of the village are al-Hashaykeh (which includes al-Fares, al-Awaysah, al-Balateyyeh, al-Badawi, al-Abu Shehadeh), al-Darawsheh, al-dababseh ,al-Shanableh, as-Salahat, al-Janajreh and al-Barahmeh.
 Talluza contains three mosques and two separate secondary schools for boys and girls.